*MEd in Special Education, 2009-2011 cohort

-How did you decide on teaching Special Education?
+How did you decide on teaching special education?

 The main thing I am excited about is that I will be able to set an example for others to follow, hopefully as a role model.
 I am 58 years old and just recently earned my Bachelors in Social Sciences.
-My principal placed her faith in me and hired me to teach her exceptional children this past March.
-I'm a father, a grandpa and a coach.
-I also find time to train to be one of the top Master's runner in the State of Hawai‘i.
+My principal placed her faith in me and hired me to teach her children with exceptionalities this past March.
+I’m a father, a grandpa and a coach.
+I also find time to train to be one of the top Master’s runner in the State of Hawai‘i.

-I received by BA online from UH West Oahu this past December.
+I received my BA online from UH West Oahu this past December.
 In the beginning (two years ago), it was extremely difficult for me to just sit in front of the computer for half an hour or so due to my active lifestyle.
 Other times, I would fall asleep at the computer or while reading the required textbook for the course.
 Over time, I was able to manage my schedule and time to adapt to the demanding schedule of reading, doing research and writing numerous essays.

 The bottom line is you must develop a system and discipline yourself to stay in front of the computer.
 I eventually was able to focus and will myself to be on the computer 2 to 3 hours with short breaks in between.
 As I mentioned, there’s a lot of reading and research required, so time management is very important.
 I missed a lot of family functions, such as birthday parties, graduations, etc., however, the family was extremely supportive, especially my wife Norma.

 I was computer literate, but not at the point of being an expert and navigating all over the internet to do research, write tons of papers/essays, and finding online resources.
 Further, I’m a very slow reader, so I had to learn to read faster.
 Nonetheless, once you get into a groove or a system, you’ll get used to it and your mind and body adapts to the pace.
 Additionally, it’s also really convenient to be able to carry your laptop when traveling; you can access the course 24/7, and don’t miss classes and that is a big plus.